thedzy/go-titles/README.md

    ***<span style="color: yellow;">allow-inverted</span>*** versions of the character
 7. It draws each matching character to screen or ***<span style="color: yellow;">output</span>s*** to file

+## What are the modes?
+- Mode 0 (default) : Mean Squared Error
+- Mode 1 : Sum of absolute differences in matrix
+- Mode 2-4 : Absolute differences in matrix with neighbouring values
+- Mode 10-23: Contrasted values

 ## Improvements?

 Add more font types